cpjobling/eg-247-textbook/_build/dft/1/dft.md

 Try Exercise 1 and Exercise 2 in Karris 10.8 by hand.

 For the exam, I wouldn't expect you to compute the whole sequence for a signal with more than 4 samples.
 However, you will need to be able to compute the DFT $x[n]$ and IDFT $X[m]$ of an 8-point sequence for any single value $n$ or $m$.
+A thorough understanding of the $W_N^nm$ notation is needed and familiarity with the angle wheel (e.g as for $W_8^n$ in Example 3) will be advantageous.

-## Answers
+## Answers to selcted exercises

 ### Example 1